-- 48.2.1 In the event, there are no more than four (4) teams, a double round robin system will be used.
+- 49.2.1 In the event, there are no more than 4 teams, a double round robin system will be used.
 After this double round robin, the top team will progress directly to the final.
 The second and third place teams will play against each other in a single elimination type semi-final.
-The first-place finisher after the round robin will then play the winner of the semi-final for the championship. - 48.2.2 In the event there are more than four (4) but no more than seven (7) teams, a single round robin system will be used.
-After this round robin, the top four (4) teams will play against each other in a single elimination type competition.
+The first-place finisher after the round robin will then play the winner of the semi-final for the championship. - 49.2.2 In the event there are more than 4 but no more than 7 teams, a single round robin system will be used.
+After this round robin, the top 4 teams will play against each other in a single elimination type competition.
 The first-place finisher will play the fourth-place finisher in semi-final 1.
 The second-place finisher will play the third-place finisher in semi-final 2.
 The winners of the two in semi-finals will play for the championship.
-The losers of the two in semi-finals will play for the respectively. - 48.2.3 In the event there are more than seven (7) but no more than sixteen (16) teams, teams will be equally divided into two pools.
+The losers of the two in semi-finals will play for third and fourth place respectively. - 49.2.3 In the event there are more than 7 but no more than 16 teams, teams will be equally divided into two pools.
 In each pool, a single round robin system will be used.
 If there are an odd number of teams the size of the two pools will only differ in size by one team.
 In the event that there are two uneven pools, the results of the games that involved the bottom placed team in the larger pool will be removed before using the method in Rule 49 to rank teams from the two pools.

-At the end of the round robins, the top four teams from each pool will play against each other in a single elimination format, A1 vs. B4, B2 vs. A3 (winners to semi-final 1), B1 vs. A4, A2 vs. B3 (winners to semi-final 2).
+At the end of the round games, the top 4 teams from each pool will play against each other in a single elimination format, A1 vs. B4, B2 vs. A3 (winners to semi-final 1), B1 vs. A4, A2 vs. B3 (winners to semi-final 2).
 The losers will be eliminated from the competition unless placement games are scheduled for that tournament.
-The winners of the two semi-finals will play for the championship.
-The losers of the two semi-finals will play for third and fourth place respectively.
+The winners of the 2 semi-finals will play for the championship.
+The losers of the 2 semi-finals will play for third and fourth place respectively.

-48.2.4 In the event there are more than sixteen (16) teams, teams will be equally divided into a divisional competition with no fewer than eight teams in each division.
+49.2.4 In the event there are more than 16 teams, teams will be equally divided into a divisional competition with no fewer than eight teams in each division.
 The divisions will run in conjunction with each other and will be subject to a promotion and relegation system.

-Competition will be conducted either in a single round robin format amongst all teams or teams can be split in to two equal pools.
-In the case of a single round robin, the top four teams will compete in the finals (as per 48.2.2).
-In the case of two equal pools (as per 48.6 & 48.7).
+Competition will be conducted either in a single round robin format amongst all teams or teams can be split in to 2 equal pools.
+In the case of a single round robin, the top 4 teams will compete in the finals (as per 48.2.2).
+In the case of 2 equal pools (as per 48.6 & 48.7).
 The remaining teams will be seeded as they finished on the points table.
 Teams on equal points will be separated using the method in Rule 49.
-In the event that there are two uneven pools, the results of the games that involved the bottom placed team in the larger pool will be removed before using the method in Rule 49 to rank teams from the two pools.
+In the event that there are 2 uneven pools, the results of the games that involved the bottom placed team in the larger pool will be removed before using the method in Rule 49 to rank teams from the 2 pools.